Hi! We are Yoshke Dimen & Vins Carlos.

 What happened?
 This blog happened.

 We started this blog simply to document our misadventures.
-We only wanted to write.
 We didn’t expect it to earn, let alone sustain our travel lifestyle.
 But over the years, our readership continued to grow, attracting advertisers along the way.
 Some call it luck.
 We’d like to think it’s hard work.
 Maybe it’s a one-two punch of both.

 We’re thankful to all our readers and partners for making our travel dream a reality.